MrOctopus/pyWhatsUpp/README.md

 ## Support

-Although pyWhatsUpp can be run on every platform that supports python, extraction can only be performed on data/mounts deriven from supported OSes.
+Although pyWhatsUpp can be run on every platform that supports python, collection can only be performed on data/mounts deriven from supported OSes.

 ### OS